 San Damian and San Carlos de Apoquindo

-These are the most exclusive residential areas of Las Condes and, again, it is vital to have a car to get around this section of town.
-From this neighbourhood, the Andes mountains and ski resorts are almost close enough to touch.
+These are the most exclusive residential areas of Las Condes and expats may find it easier to get around by car.
+From this neighbourhood, the Andes mountains and ski resorts are a stone's throw away.

-This space is far quieter than the other Santiago districts and claims a completely different style of coffee shops, restaurants and bars.
-It should be noted that it is also definitively more expensive, but most expats consider it worth the extra price.
+This space is far quieter than the other Santiago districts and claims a completely different style of coffee shops, bars and restaurants serving international cuisine, and there are always performances and exhibits to watch at the Municipal Theatre and the Museo Interactivo.
+It should be noted that it is also definitively more expensive, but most expats consider it worth the higher price.
 The closest metro stations to this residential area are El Golf and Alcántara.

-Vitacura is a family-oriented district reputed for offering its residents an excellent quality of life in Chile.
+Vitacura, a family-oriented district with international schools close by, is reputed for offering its residents an excellent quality of life in Chile.
 It is divided into residential areas such as Santa María de Manquehue, Lo Curro and Jardín del Este.

 Santa María de Manquehue and Lo Curro

 These areas are both beautiful and luxurious.
 Embassies often choose to place their representatives in the area, and as such property can be quite expensive.
-Each house tends to be completely different to the next one but they all offer plenty of space to exercise and they each boast unique architecture.
+Each house tends to be completely different from the next, and they all present plenty of space to exercise and each boasts unique architecture.
 A car is needed to live in this area, as distances to the city centre and other areas are great.

 Jardín del Este

-This is an area favoured by local Chilean families.
-Expats will find brand new apartments, but houses are old, usually built across only one floor.
-The area has great boutique stores and amazing restaurants.
-Public transportation is accessible and it is easy to get around with buses and taxis.
+This is an area favoured by local Chilean families, with both old and new houses and apartments.
+The area has great boutique stores, amazing restaurants and the popular Club de Polo y Equitación San Cristóbal.
+Public transport is accessible, and it is easy to get around with buses and taxis.

-In this neighbourhood that is full of life, expats will find lots of cosy coffee shops, restaurants and bars and many local designer boutiques and handicraft stores.
-Expats choosing accommodation in Santiago should note that this is a cosmopolitan area with great architecture, but it is very noisy during weekdays because of the surrounding offices and street traffic.
+Being in Santiago’s city centre, Bellas Artes is full of life with the National Museum of Fine Arts within walking distance.
+Expats will find cosy coffee shops, restaurants, bars and many local designer boutiques and handicraft stores.
+Expats choosing accommodation in Santiago should note that this is a cosmopolitan area with great architecture, but it is noisy during weekdays because of the surrounding offices and street traffic.

-An artistic district at heart, Lastarria and is home to many theatres, art galleries and restaurants.
-It is characterised by French Neo-Classical architecture.
-Nearby is Cerro Santa Lucia hill, an elegant park prime for exercise or just a simple escape from daily stress.
-Like Bellas Artes, this area is very noisy during the daytime.
+An artistic district at heart, Lastarria is home to many theatres, art galleries and restaurants, and is characterised by French Neo-Classical architecture.
+Nearby is Cerro Santa Lucía, a leafy park and hill perfect for exercise or just a simple escape from daily stress.
+Like Bellas Artes, this area is noisy during the daytime.

-The bohemian neighbourhood of Bellavista is packed with restaurants, bars, dance clubs, theatres and art galleries.
+The bohemian neighbourhood of Bellavista in Recoleta is packed with restaurants, bars, dance clubs, theatres and art galleries.
 It is a lively area in which to live, ideal for the young and adventurous expat.
-At the end of Bellavista street is the city zoo and the entrance to Cerro San Cristobal, a hill that offers magnificent views of the city.
-Cerro San Cristobal also boasts cable car rides and is a great spot for running, biking, picnicking and more.
+Its bohemian vibe flows through Pío Nono where the local market sells lapis lazuli craftwork.
+At the end of Bellavista street are the city zoo and the entrance to Cerro San Cristóbal, a hill that offers magnificent views of the city.
+Cerro San Cristóbal also boasts cable car rides and is a great spot for running, biking, picnicking and more.

 La Reina and Peñalolen

-These areas are famous for their image as low-population-density residential areas with plenty of parks and green spaces.
-Both have a combination of economic classes, and expats can find a number of ecological communities, mainly in Peñalolen.
-For those who want calm in their life and can't afford to live in Lo Barnechea, this could be a suitable option.
+These areas are famous for their image as low-population-density residential areas with plenty of parks and green spaces, and expats can find several ecological communities, mainly in Peñalolen.
+Both areas have middle-income inhabitants, and for those who want calm in their life and can't afford to live in Lo Barnechea, this could be a suitable option.